 How are we doing?

 Our interventions have led to a steady decline in healthcare-associated MRSA infections at Brigham and Women’s Hospital.
-Our rates have met the U.S. national benchmark, and we continue to work on decreasing infections.
+Our rates are better than the U.S. national benchmark, and we continue to work on decreasing infections.

 What can patients do to help?